casasglobal-org/psymple/docs/components/composite_ported_objects.md

 !!! info "Referencing a child port"

-    The port of a child object is referenced by the string `"name.port_name"` where `name = child.name` is the attritube specified when instantiating that child object.
+    The port of a child object is referenced by the string `"name.port_name"` where `name = child.name` is the attribute specified when instantiating that child object.
 This *does not* need to be the same as the `python` identifier.

 These are all accomplished inside this composite ported object: